pontus-vision/pontus-grafana-react-panel/README.md

-# Simple React Panel
+# Pontus Vision Grafana React Panel

-This is just a stub to show how you can create a basic visualization plugin.
+This is a simple React Panel for Grafana, which enables Pontus Vision POLE data to be displayed in tables in Grafana

 To work with this plugin run: